Privacy and permissions in CRM: how to build a policy

 Step 4: Ask for advice

-There’s one more step I would suggest before you actually get to implementing the whole of your permissions and privacy policy.
+I suggest one more step before you implement your entire permissions and privacy policy.

-Whoever your CRM (or whichever system) provider is, take your documented policy and ask them for the best way to implement this in their system.
+Whoever your CRM provider is, take your documented policy and ask them for the best way to implement this in their system.

 They will know what options are available, the best way to account for your exceptions, and may even come up with some extras you weren’t aware of.
 As most CRM systems evolve, new features are added with additional controls and permissions around them.